Bayesian Invariance Modeling of Multi-Environment Data: Bayesian Invariant Prediction

 Note that $ p_e(x_{ei}^z) p_e(y_{ei}\mid x_{ei}^z) p_e(x_{ei}^{-z}\mid x_{ei}^z,y_{ei}) = p_e(x_{ei}, y_{ei}).$ So,

 The local joint distribution $p_e(x_{ei},y_{ei})$ is constant with respect to $z$.
 Therefore we obtain the simplified posterior of \Cref{eq:simplified_posterior}. \end{proof}

-This expression for the posterior highlights the role of the ratio between the pooled conditional and the local conditionals, and shows that the posterior centers on the true invariant feature selector.
-For choices of $z \neq z^*$, the pooled conditional $g(y \mid x^z)$ differs from the true local distributions $p_e(y\mid x^z)$, decreasing the likelihood ratio.
-However, at $z=z^*$, Proposition~\ref{prop:faithfulness} guarantees equality between the pooled and local conditionals, maximizing this ratio.
-Thus the posterior concentrates around the true $z^*$.
+This expression highlights the role of the ratio between the pooled conditional and the local conditionals, and shows that the posterior centers on the true invariant feature selector.
+At $z=z^*$, Proposition~\ref{prop:faithfulness} guarantees equality between the pooled and local conditionals, maximizing this ratio.
+When $z^*$ is the unique invariant selector, any $z \neq z^*$ makes the pooled conditional $\pooldist(y \mid x^z)$ differ from the true local distributions $p_e(y\mid x^z)$, decreasing the ratio, so the posterior concentrates around the true $z^*$.
 We formalize this intuition through posterior consistency and contraction results in \Cref{sec:theory}.

-Note that the likelihood ratio between pooled and local conditionals precisely targets the invariance criteria in the frequentist framework of \citet{peters2016causal}.
-In that framework, a likelihood ratio of one corresponds to the null hypothesis being satisfied, indicating invariance.
-Here, the likelihood ratio naturally arises from our distributional assumptions and a probabilistic modeling perspective.
+Note that this likelihood ratio precisely targets the invariance criterion in the hypothesis-testing framework of \citet{peters2016causal}, where a ratio of one corresponds to the null hypothesis of invariance; here the same ratio instead arises naturally from the invariance assumption and a probabilistic model.
+Although BIP and ICP share this criterion, their inference procedures differ: ICP accepts or rejects each candidate set and reports the \emph{intersection} of those that pass, whereas BIP bakes the ratios into a posterior over candidate sets.
+As a result, ICP is conservative---its intersection often collapses to the empty set---whereas BIP-VI recovers more invariant features from posterior summaries, a difference borne out by the empirical studies of \Cref{subsec:synthetic-comparison,sec:gene-study}.